royalapplications/beyondnet/README.md

 From there, bindings for other languages can be generated.
 Which language bindings are generated can be controlled by various settings but the C bindings form the basis for all other languages.
 So if you're, for instance targeting Swift the call tree looks like this: Swift -> C -> .NET APIs marked with the `UnmanagedCallersOnly` attribute -> Original .NET API.

 Since new C# code is generated as part of the language bindings, it's required to either include the single generated C# source code file in the existing .NET project you're targeting or create a new project soley for the purpose of compiling a native version of the assembly.
-We recommend the latter as you will need to compile your project using NativeAOT to actually take advantage of the generated bindings and that way, the original assembly stays unmodified.
+We recommend the latter as you currently need to compile your project using NativeAOT to actually take advantage of the generated bindings and that way, the original assembly stays unmodified.

 It's important to note that while Beyond.NET generates code for you, it doesn't compile it.
 You'll have to do that yourself.